serena1128/ADS-Covid19-Analysis/README.md

 # Directory
 - `raw_data`: Contains the aggregated data set 'fhvhv_covid.csv'.
 There is another preprocessed data set 'fhvhv_2020.feather' contains all trip reccords of High Volume For-Hire Vehicles from September to December 2020.
 As this file is too large to upload, you can generate it from Notebook 2.
 - `preprocessed_data`: Contains all the preprocessed data files.
 You may add this folder to `.gitignore` if your files are too large, but your script should automaticaally generate files here given the correct dataset in `raw_data`.
 - `plots`: All figures are saved as pdf format, except for geospatial maps which is stored as html format.
 You can generate the maps from Notebook 3 in order to view them.
+I have also attached the screen shots of the maps in the folder.
 - `code`: Keep all notebooks and scripts in this folder.
 Ensure that you have notebooks for each _stage_ of code.
 Here's an example:
     - Notebook 1 for "Extracting Data & Installing Packages".
     - Notebook 2 for "Preprocessing & Exploratory Data Analysis".